AkashThoriya/universal-learning-platform/docs/README.md

 - Complete implementation status with code quality metrics
 - Enterprise-grade tooling: ESLint + Prettier + TypeScript
-- 63% reduction in code violations, 100% formatting automation
+	- 63% reduction in code violations and formatting automation in place
-- Production-ready with Next.js 15.5.0 and Firebase integration
+	- Production-tested with Next.js 15.5.0 and Firebase integration

 ### **�️ DATABASE-ARCHITECTURE.md**